emberjs/rfcs/text/0000-ember-cli-docs.md

 ### Versioning

-Only one version of the documentation will be deployed.
+Only one version of the documentation will be deployed and maintained.
 The documentation app itself will have clear releases as major changes are made, so that users working on older apps can still go back in time if they need to.

-### Availability of past content

-The old site will remain publicly available under a "legacy" url, with a deprecation banner on each page.
-The new app will likewise include a prominent link to the old documentation.
+### Transition and legacy links

+While the project is in development, it will be worked on as a separate site, and the main site, [https://ember-cli.com](https://ember-cli.com) will remain in place.

+Legacy links should be maintained because deprecating the links would cause SEO problems.
+The options include:
+- Leaving the old guides as-is, with deprecation banners
+- Finding a way to replicate the URL structure of the current guides site within the new site

 ### Application architecture